fuinorg/code2svg/README.md

 </code2svg>
 ```
 - **file-extension** is used for locating the code files inside a directory.
+- **width** defines the default width used for all generated SVG images.
+You can overwrite it by setting a width/height per file (See below).
+- **height** defines the default height used for all generated SVG images.
+You can overwrite it by setting a width/height per file (See below).
 - **name** is a unique identifier that will be used in the SVG markup as a CSS class.
 - **css** is the CSS  for the class that will be used to style the element.